 Once the cache partition has been successfully wiped, you will be back on the same Recover menu screen.
 You must go down to highlight Restart and then select it using the Power key.
 After the device restarts, check if it reaches the home screen.
-If your problem is fixed then some corrupt cache files may be the culprit for the boot problems faced by your device.
+If your problem is fixed, then some corrupt cache files may be the culprit for the boot problems faced by your device.

 Solution 6: Use Safe Mode

-This will confirm that the phone has successfully rebooted in Safe Mode.
+It will confirm that the phone has successfully rebooted in Safe Mode.

 Solution 7: Reset the Device to Factory Settings